 Can I visit?

 Current restrictions means we have to limit how many people can attend our outdoor events.
 We will be organising more events when restrictions are lifted further.
-Send an email to join our mailing list and find out more about future events.
+There are regular volunteer Saturdays and Sophie, our Manager, is happy to show local neighbours around the site if in groups of two households.
+To arrange a visit email email@example.com

 Are you Covid-safe?